R1DF/Showcase-Manager/README.md

 When you're done, upload your showcase wherever you want.
 You can test it out by running `main.py` with your file inside the `showcases` folder.

 [^1]: Showcase objects inherit from Canvas objects in the Tkinter library.
 Think of them as extended Canvas objects.
 [^2]: Window objects inherit from Tk objects in the Tkinter library.
-Think of them as like a normal window with a GUI.
+Think of them like a normal window with a GUI.
 [^3]: To see an example of this, check out the 5 default showcases in the `showcases` package in the repository's code.
 The first lines in the class will all see a call to the parent class' constructor.